Story (magazine): History

 Having obtained the rights for the name of the magazine from Lois Rosenthal, in 2014, Travis Kurowski relaunched Story as a double-side annual publication out of York College.
 Authors published during this era include Etgar Keret, Tao Lin, Lincoln Michel, Timothy Liu, Mary Miller, and Christine No. After three issues, the magazine shut down in 2016.

 Two years later, Michael Nye revived Story, establishing the magazine as the cornerstone of a non-profit, independent arts organization based in Columbus, Ohio.
 The revival issue appeared in March 2019, and featured new work by Marilyn Abildskov, Yohanca Delgado, Michael Martone, Phong Nguyen, Anne Valente, Dionne Irving, and Claudia Hinz.
 Each issue features the work of an Ohio artist on its cover and writing by an Ohio author in its pages.
 The triannual magazine publishes in February, June, and November.

 Story has consistently been one of the first to publish writers who have later been awarded literary honors such as the National Book Award, the Pulitzer Prize, and the PEN/Hemingway Award, and received grants from the National Endowment for the Arts, the National Institute of Arts and Letters, and the Guggenheim Foundation.

+On May 3, 2026, Michael Nye announced, "upon publication of the next issue of Story (Summer 2026), the magazine will be on hiatus."
+Nye continued, "We will finish and publish the next issue, #23, making two fantastic issues for 2026, and then pause.
+The Submission Manager will be turned off and no longer accepting submissions; back issues will be available through our website but we will no longer accept new subscriptions."